-"AAA Hybrid Maize" is a drought-tolerant variety specifically created for poorer smallholders, with about twice the yield of widely used OPVs and competitive with popular hybrids.
+"AAA Hybrid Maize" is a drought-tolerant variety specifically created for poorer smallholders.
+It has about twice the yield of widely used OPVs and is competitive with popular hybrids.
 AAA maize was bred to be Affordable, Accessible & Available in Asia.

 - Affordable → Three-way hybrid with lower production costs.
 The farm-gate price is pitched between those for local double-cross and single cross hybrids. - Accessible → Made available to smallholders who normally have limited access to hybrids.
-Local seed companies and NGOs sell 4kg and 1kg bags under the AAA brand. - Asian $\rightarrow$ Adapted to drought-prone regions; in India AAA is available in the areas mentioned above.
+Indian seed companies and NGOs sell 4kg and 1kg bags under the AAA brand. - Asian → Adapted to drought-prone regions; available in the parts of India and Myanmar mentioned above.